 Homeowners have been known to come up with creative ways to hide the well cap.
 Using everything from fake rocks and flower beds to shrubs and mini wishing wells.
 The best solution is to get used to the exposed pipe and keep it clear of these things.
 Flowers, shrubs and long grass attract bugs and other critters.
 Fresh airflow is important to the efficient operation of your well.

 Summer is the season with the greatest demand on water systems, so stresses and contaminants are likely to show up in fall and early winter.
+Get your plumbers Waukesha of choice to carry out quality testing.
 Evaluating water systems and completing in-depth water testing now makes sense.
 You don’t want water-related problems during a long, cold winter, do you?

 What Your Water Quality Tests Look For